-If you are burping excessively or if your stomach is distended and you cannot expel air, lying on your side may help.
+If you are burping excessively or your stomach is distended and cannot expel air, lying on your side may help.

 Adopting a kneeling-to-chest position can also be helpful.
-Hold the position until the gas passes.
+Hold the job until the gas passes.

 Avoid eating and drinking quickly, drinking carbonated beverages, and chewing gum if you experience abdominal pain and excessive belching.
 These can make the problem worse.

 How can abdominal pain and belching be prevented?

 Not all causes of abdominal pain and belching can be prevented.